theakish/My-Python-Projects/README.md

 Here i will upload my Python Projects.
-Im currently learning Python so nothing too fancy is gonna be uploaded but im sure theres gonna be some code using tkiner or PyGame
+Im currently learning Python so nothing too fancy is gonna be uploaded but im sure theres gonna be some code using tkinter or PyGame